 2. Crown of Rejoicing – Souls (I Thessalonians 2:19) – PART 3

-At the Lord's coming, we will experience the realization of our 'hope', supreme 'joy', and crown of rejoicing.
+At God's coming, we will experience the realization of our 'hope', supreme 'joy', and crown of rejoicing.
 We will soon be presented with this crown.
 The word crown refers to the reward given to the winner of a race.
 It would be similar to the awarding of a gold medal in the Olympic Games.
-The picture is that we are in a contest, a spiritual struggle against Satan for the souls of men.
-He is rejoicing for the souls that have been saved.
-Paul was declaring that the most esteemed prize in his trophy case was this crown for winning souls.
+The picture is that we are in a contest, a spiritual struggle, against Satan for the souls of men.
+Paul was rejoicing for the souls that had been saved.
+He was declaring that the most esteemed prize in his trophy case was this crown for winning souls.
 Those who have won souls to Christ will be given this crown that is offered before Christ at the Judgment Seat.
 So, we must strain and strive for the souls of men.

 As an evangelist made his way across the states preaching in churches, he heard more and more of the testimonies of believer’s being converted in Sydney, Australia.
 He heard over and over of an elderly man who faithfully handed out Gospel tracts to people as they entered and exited from the subway.
 The evangelist was touched how that one man was making such an impact for the Lord in Sydney.
 The evangelist prayed that if the Lord ever gave him an opportunity to visit Sydney, he would meet this man and rejoice concerning what he was doing for the Lord.
 That prayer was soon answered and the evangelist, while in Sydney, crossed paths with the elderly man at the subway station.
 As the evangelist spoke of the success of his ministry, the elderly man was amazed for he had no idea of the impact he was making for the Lord.
 Imagine, someone who stood by the subway made such an impact for the Lord in leading souls to Him.